 Syros, the capital of Cyclades Islands.
 That’s right!
-For Syros, Greek islands such as Mykonos or Santorini were just a periphery!
+For Syros, Greek islands such as Mykonos or Santorini are just a periphery!
 So why on earth were these touristically overexploited sites overshadowing Syros’ secrets?
-Maybe that was even better for Syros, who knew?
+Maybe that was even better for Syros, who knows?
 Use the information from this article, but don’t share it with others! 😉

 With just eleven rooms, this intimate hotel could never get overcrowded.
 The space in the room could be somewhat limited, but it had essential amenities and was tastefully decorated.

 The centrally placed large and comfortable bed facing towards the small balcony and the blue bay in front of it dominated the room.